-- 1. Children in public care (looked after children) or a child who was previously looked after in England. - 2. children who were previously in state care outside of England and ceased to be as a result of being adopted; - 3.
+- 1. Children in public care (Looked After Children) and all previously looked after children, including these children who appear (to the admissions authority) to have been in state care outside of England and ceased to be as a result of being adopted; - 2.
 Children who live in the school's Priority Admission Area (PAA) who have a brother or sister attending from the same address at the date of admission (the sibling rule).

-NB (brother or sister means; a child with at least one natural or legally - 4. adopted parent being the same person). - 5.
+NB (brother or sister means; a child with at least one natural or legally adopted parent being the same person); - 3.
 Priority to applicants who live in the defined catchment priority area for the school.
 However, living in the catchment area does not guarantee a place at the school.

-- children who live outside the school's PAA who have a brother or sister attending from the same address at the date of admission (the sibling rule); - 7. children who live outside the school's PAA.
+- 4. Children who live outside the school's PAA who have a brother or sister attending from the same address at the date of admission (the sibling rule); - 5.
+Children who live outside the school's PAA.